Routine healthcare for pets

 We strongly believe that prevention is better than cure and therefore recommend an initial vaccination course followed by annual boosters in order to protect against potential fatal diseases.
 Remember that it is important for your puppy's socialisation skills to be able to walk them as soon as possible.

 We prefer puppies and kittens to be in their new homes for a week before their first vaccination as this allows time for any transient upset tummy to settle.
-We vaccinate puppies from 8 weeks old and allow 2-3 weeks until their second injection.
+We vaccinate puppies from 8 weeks old and allow 2 weeks between their first, second and third injections.
 Kittens are vaccinated from 9 weeks old and allow 3 weeks until their second injection.

 Rabbits should be vaccinated annually from 5 weeks old against myxomatosis and viral haemorrhagic disease.